afsalthaj/demo-golem-1.0/README.md

 1. Start with a use-case of Golem
 2. Explain why we need a HTTP API over the worker's functions
 3. Explain the functions that are exposed by the existing component (video_distribution_analytics.wasm)
-3. Explain the differnet possibilites of Rib script by adding routes one by one
+4. Explain the different possibilities of Rib script by adding routes one by one.
+This will include looking up from request details, and the explanation of Rib itself.
-4. Try out all the APIs.
+5. Try all the APIs.

 ### Usecase: Video Distribution using Golem